sharadregoti/tyk-docs/tyk-docs/content/getting-started/quick-start.md

 ### PoC Guide
 To find out more, visit our [Tyk Technical PoC Guide](https://tyk.io/customer-engineering/poc/technical-guide/).

-### Longer Trial Period Request
-If you would like an extended trial to conduct your POC, please reach out to the Tyk Team to share your plans with us:

 {{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}